ibexa/documentation-developer/docs/cookbook/importing_settings_from_a_bundle.md

 If you are keeping some of your code in a bundle, dealing with core bundle semantic configuration can be tedious if you maintain it in the main `config/packages/ezplatform.yaml` configuration file.

-This page shows how to import configuration from a bundle in two ways: the manual way and the implicit way.
+This page shows how to import configuration from a bundle in two ways: [the manual way](#importing-settings-manually) and [the implicit way](#importing-settings-implicitly).

 ## Importing settings manually

 Importing manually is the simpler of the two ways and has the advantage of being explicit.
-It relies on using the `imports` statement in your main `ezplatform.yaml`:
+It relies on using the `imports` statement in your main `config/packages/ezplatform.yaml`:

 ``` yaml
 imports: